 Some older adults are highly skilled in using digital media – and enjoy it

-In general, people over 60 years of age are categorized as older adults based on their chronological age.
-Often, distinct age demarcations for digital literacy initiatives end at 60 or 65, with those above this age all lumped together as one group e.g. ‘over 65’ or ’60 +’.
-These older adults are often conceptualized as being less skilled, less capable and in need of interventions to get up to speed with digital media.
-However, our review of studies on digital media literacy among this age group has revealed that this neat categorization of skill level based on chronological age does not hold as far as DMIL is concerned.
-Rather than being a technologically challenged group in general, older adults have varying levels of knowledge and skill in using digital media, and different motivations and levels of interest in their use of digital technology.
-Even within the same country, research has found digital media use to be quite diverse among this group.
+In general, people over 60 are categorized as older adults based on their chronological age.
+Often, distinct age demarcations for digital literacy initiatives end at 60 or 65, with those who are older being lumped together as one group e.g. "over 65" or "60 +".
+These older adults are often seen as being less skilled, less capable and in need of interventions to get up to speed with digital media.
+However, our review of studies on digital media literacy among this age group revealed that this neat categorization of skill levels based on chronological age does not hold for DMIL.
+Rather than being a group that's generally techically challenged, older adults have varying levels of knowledge and skills in using digital media, and different motivation and levels of interest when using digital technology.
+Even research conducted within a country has found digital media use to be quite diverse among this group.

-In Sweden, for example, one of the most digitally connected countries globally, adults in the 80-85 years old bracket were found to use the internet much less frequently than those between 60 and 80 years of age.² Not surprisingly, perhaps, the internet use of those between 60-64 years old was already on par with the rest of the population by 2014.
-In Iceland, research found³ that there was more information-seeking on the internet by older adults in 2012 as compared to 2002, but the 60-67 age group was more critical of the information in 2012 than in 2002.
-These findings underline the fact that within the ‘over 60’ group, digital skills vary both in terms of access and in terms of evaluating the information received via digital means.
+In Sweden, for example, one of the most digitally connected countries in the world, adults in the 80-85 age bracket were found to use the Internet much less frequently than those between the ages of 60 and 80.² Not surprisingly, by 2014, the Internet use of those between the ages of 60 and 64 was already on par with the rest of the population.
+In Iceland, research found³ that in 2012, older adults looked for information on the Internet more than in 2002, but that the age group between 60-67 was more critical of the information in 2012 compared to 2002.
+These findings underline the fact that within the "over 60" group, digital skills vary both in terms of access and in evaluating information received via digital means.

 2. Age is not the most important factor in determining digital media use